Some artwork I did in 2016 for the MINDFIRE novel.

 As they followed a dry creek bed through an otherwise very rocky terrain, Garima spotted a large hawk gliding slowly downwards from the mountain.
 She considered that it was probably looking for a meal on the ground.
 She heard the other woman clear her throat.
 It seemed that Gynivrea expected some kind of response from her.
 Garima peered down at her long legs.
 She had on dark gray pants she’d been wearing since she first woke up after the crash.
 The question returned that had been burning at her since she first saw her changed face on the portscape.
 She felt frustrated, embarrassed and utterly conflicted about herself.

 “What am I?!”
-Garima exclaimed as she stopped, her eyes pleading for an answer.
+Garima exclaimed as she stopped, her eyes desperate for an answer.

 Gynivrea continued on, unmoved by Garima’s emotions.